ounsworth/draft-scep-pqc/meetingNotes/Architecture.md

 # Supplant RFC8894 or create an addendum?

 MikeO: Having recently done RFC9810 that fully replaces CMPv2 (RFC4210), that is a ton of work, and it opens you up to needing to incorporate all the erata ever filed against the original doc, and whatever other junk people decide absolutely has to be fixed.
 I vote to do an UPDATE RFC that simply adds a new self-contained functionality to RFC8894.
 At least, we should aim to do that, unless we run into a reason that this update won't work in that kind of document format.

+# Also update symmetric ciphers?

+As we add PQC algs to SCEP, we might find that we also need to add, like SHA2, AES-GCM, PBKDF2-MAC, etc.

+# Which SCEP Nourse or Gutmann?

+RFC8894 has some weird history where it started as draft-nourse, but then in 2015 it switched to draft-gutmann, which is, like, actually a different protocol.

+If the goal here is to update whatever underpins Microsoft InTune, we should check whether that is Nourse or Gutmann SCEP.

+Alternatively, maybe we can do a tight little new mechanism draft that will fit into either version of SCEP, so that this question doesn't matter?